 This book incorporates the importance of love in your kid’s mind.
 It tells the story of one special star who lands as a fallen star.
 And then grew up receiving and giving love to all and returned to heaven as a star.

 By Graeme Base

-This book will not only teach alphabets and animals to your kids but also engages them by having guessing games throughout the book.
+This book will not only teach the alphabet and animals to your kids but also engage them by having guessing games throughout the book.
 It has an illustration of each letter.
 And consists of different short stories that use alliteration of a particular letter.

 By Dorothy Wall

 Blinky Bill is a mischievous koala bear and the most-loved fictional character in the Australian children’s book.
 This book has a devoted fan following.
 Blinky Bill has been taking place in kid’s hearts, screens, and toy boxes since 1935.